2010 Vatican employee sex scandal: Investigation and response

 In March 2010, this escalated into a national scandal in Italy when wiretaps and police documents were published in the Italian newspaper La Repubblica which indicated that Ehiem had been in regular contact with Balducci, and that the main subject of their conversation was "gay sex".
 Ehiem reportedly said about Balducci, "He asked me if I could procure other men for him.
 He told me he was married and that I had to do it in great secrecy."
 A report by the Italian Police investigating the affair for prosecutors in Florence concluded about Balducci's life: "In order to organise casual encounters of a sexual nature, he availed himself of the intercession of two individuals who, it is maintained, may form part of an organised network, especially active in [Rome], of exploiters or at least facilitators of male prostitution."

 Balducci was one of four men arrested for alleged involvement in the prostitution racket and hired lawyer Franco Coppi.
 Balducci had been earlier arrested on 10 February 2010, suspected of "involvement in widespread corruption", "an organised network ... to abet male prostitution".
 Balducci's lawyer Coppi stated that it was a "shameful" act for newspapers to publish conversations which were unrelated to the investigation and stated that he and Balducci had "laughed" when they heard of the allegations.
 Ehiem was dismissed from the choir after having been a member for 19 years.
 He accused the magistrates of "ruining his life".
 CBS News consultant Father Thomas Williams stated that the Vatican had severed its ties with both men and described the situation as "really a sordid affair".
 He said: You do the best you can to screen these people.
 But there are 150 of these men that serve as ushers as Gentlemen to His Holiness.
 And it's hard to know exactly what they're doing in their private lives.
-They don't live in Vatican City, they have their jobs, their families and they have other things going on, as well.
+They don't live in Vatican City, they have their jobs and their families, and they have other things going on, as well.